Louis Leakey: Olduvai Gorge

 At "Jonny's site", FLK-NN, Jonathan Leakey discovered two skull fragments without the Australopithecine sagittal crest, which Mary connected with Broom's and Robinson's Telanthropus.
 The problem with it was its contemporaneity with Zinjanthropus.
 When mailed photographs, Le Gros Clark retorted casually "Shades of Piltdown."
-Louis cabled him immediately and had some strong words at this suggestion of his incompetence.
-Clark apologized.
+Leakey cabled him immediately and had some strong words at this suggestion that it might be a forgery.
+Clark apologised.

-Not long afterwards, in 1960, Louis, his son Philip and Ray Pickering discovered a fossil he termed "Chellean Man", (Olduvai Hominid 9), in context with Oldowan tools.
-After reconstruction Louis and Mary called it "Pinhead."
+Not long afterwards, in 1960, Leakey, his son Philip and Ray Pickering discovered a fossil Leakey termed "Chellean Man", (Olduvai Hominid 9), in a context with Oldowan tools.
+After reconstruction Leakey and Mary called it "Pinhead."
 It was subsequently identified as Homo erectus, contemporaneous with Paranthropus at 1.4 million years old.

-In 1961 Louis got a salary as well as a grant from the National Geographic Society and turned over the acting directorship of Coryndon to a subordinate.
-He created the Centre for Prehistory and Paleontology on the same grounds, moved his collections to it, and appointed himself director.
-This was his new operations center.
+In 1961 Leakey got a salary as well as a grant from the National Geographic Society and turned over the acting directorship of Coryndon to a subordinate.
+He created the Centre for Prehistory and Palaeontology on the same grounds, moved his collections to it, and appointed himself director.
+This was his new operations centre.
 He opened another excavation at Fort Ternan on Lake Victoria.
 Shortly after, Heselon discovered Kenyapithecus wickeri, named after the owner of the property.
-Louis promptly celebrated with George Gaylord Simpson, who happened to be present, aboard the Miocene Lady with "Leakey Safari Specials", a drink made of condensed milk and cognac.
+Leakey promptly celebrated with George Gaylord Simpson, who happened to be present, aboard the Miocene Lady with "Leakey Safari Specials", a drink made of condensed milk and cognac.

-In 1962 Louis was visiting Olduvai when Ndibo Mbuika discovered the first tooth of Homo habilis at MNK.
-Louis and Mary thought it was female and named her Cinderella, or Cindy.
-Phillip Tobias identified Jonny's Child with it and Raymond Dart came up with the name Homo habilis at Louis' request, which Tobias translated as "handyman."
+In 1962 Leakey was visiting Olduvai when Ndibo Mbuika discovered the first tooth of Homo habilis at MNK.
+Leakey and Mary thought it was female and named her Cinderella, or Cindy.
+Phillip Tobias identified Jonny's Child with it and Raymond Dart came up with the name Homo habilis at Leakey's request, which Tobias translated as "handyman."
 It was seen as intermediary between gracile Australopithecus and Homo.

 Calico Hills

 In 1959 Leakey, while at the British Museum of Natural History in London, received a visit from Ruth DeEtte Simpson, an archaeologist from California.
 Simpson had acquired what looked like ancient scrapers from a site in the Calico Hills and showed it to Leakey.

 In 1963, Leakey obtained funds from the National Geographic Society and commenced archaeological excavations with Simpson.
-Excavations at the site carried out by Leakey and Simpson revealed that they had located stone artifacts which were dated 100,000 years or older, suggesting a human presence in North America much earlier than others had estimated.
+Excavations at the site carried out by Leakey and Simpson revealed that they had located stone artefacts which were dated 100,000 years or older, suggesting a human presence in North America much earlier than others had estimated.

-The geologist Vance Haynes had made three visits to the site in 1973 and had claimed that the artifacts found by Leakey were naturally formed geofacts.
+The geologist Vance Haynes had made three visits to the site in 1973 and had claimed that the artefacts found by Leakey were naturally formed geofacts.
 According to Haynes, the geofacts were formed by stones becoming fractured in an ancient river on the site.

-In her autobiography, Mary Leakey wrote that because of Louis's involvement with the Calico Hills site she had lost academic respect for him and that the Calico excavation project was "catastrophic to his professional career and was largely responsible for the parting of our ways".
+In her autobiography, Mary Leakey wrote that because of Leakey's involvement with the Calico Hills site she had lost academic respect for him and that the Calico excavation project was "catastrophic to his professional career and was largely responsible for the parting of our ways".